vrindisbacher/rqs/readme.md

 4. Consumer(s) acknowledge message and remove them from a queue/queues.

 ## Performance
 This is only a toy implementation, but being Rust, it works at baremetal speed.
-Sending,

 Receiving and Deleting `1000` messages, one at a time, using the Python implementation below takes a mere `2.2` seconds.

 Receiving and Deleting `1000` messages in batches of `10` using the Python implementation below takes a mere `0.9` seconds - a dramatic performance increase over one at a time.